Thursday, November 21, 2024

 Reality Check: Internship in a Psychiatric Hospital:

 What motivates a person to make life-altering decisions?
 My internship in a psychiatric hospital in Istanbul gave me a glimpse into this world.
-After years of theory at university, my fellow students and I were eager and curious to see what working in psychology and psychiatry would be like.
+After years of theory at university, my fellow students and I were eager and curious to see what working in the field of psychology and psychiatry would be like.
 I was ready for my internship, excited to finally apply the knowledge I had gained.
 But I also questioned myself—how would I feel emotionally when confronted with people who were truly struggling?
 Initially, it was challenging, and I felt like I was stepping into completely new territory.
 However, after a short time, I began to adjust and find my rhythm.

 In this hospital, I had the opportunity to interact with patients suffering from alcohol and drug addiction, as well as those with psychological disorders like Bipolar Disorder, Schizophrenia, Major Depression, Postpartum Depression, Borderline Personality Disorder, etc. In the nursing home, there were also patients with mental health issues, though not all of them.

 One patient let’s call him “Patient B”, who was struggling with drug addiction after losing his father, came to the hospital solely with the motivation and support of his little brother.
-I had the opportunity to observe him from his first to his last day, and it was fascinating to witness the drastic emotional shifts he experienced almost every patient had these emotional ups and downs, constantly.
+I had the opportunity to observe him from his first to his last day, and it was fascinating to witness the drastic emotional shifts he experienced.
+Almost every patient had these emotional ups and downs, constantly.
 Initially, he was completely pessimistic—lacking faith in therapy, devoid of hope for the future, and he did not even like us, the interns.
 But over time, he improved and became more hopeful.
 We eventually had some of the most meaningful conversations, though he still expressed curiosity about drugs.

 One common phrase I heard from Patient B, and a couple of others, was: “After I leave the hospital, I’ll go back to the same environment surrounded by drugs, just to test myself.”
 It was striking to hear, but I could see in their eyes that they were likely to use it again.

 One day, a former patient, Mr.X returned to the hospital.
 Surprised, I asked, “Mr. X, what brings you here today?”
 He replied, “I did it again.
-I wasn’t successful before, but I’m here of my own free will this time.
+I couldn’t succeed before, but I’m here of my own free will this time.
 I want to quit.”
 He seemed different, more determined than ever.
 He felt sad about himself, yet he was certain.
 In that moment, I realized something crucial: true healing only happens with free will.
 No matter how dire the situation is, if you don’t want to heal, you won’t.”

-Patient B came from another city in Turkey solely for his rehabilitation in Istanbul.
+Patient B came from another city of Turkey solely for his rehabilitation in Istanbul.
 Through him, I learned a valuable lesson about patience.
 From day one, he was extremely pessimistic.
 When I first met him, I was surprised by how negative someone could be.
 Yes, we all have bad days or even confront negative life phases, but his lack of hope was striking.
 He repeatedly said, “I’m suffering so much.
 You can’t understand me.
 Have you ever used cocaine?
 You can’t know that feeling.”

 Patience Is Key: